marctang/linguisticDensity_ProcB_derungsEtAl/README.md

 "Environmental factors drive language density more in food-producing than in hunter-gatherer populations" by Derungs et al. (currently in review)

 ## Prerequisites
-In order to run these scripts locally the following two folder have to be downloaded:
+In order to run the R code locally the following two folders are required:

-- The R scripts require input data.
+- Some of the R scripts read input data (e.g. language lists or environmental data).
 All required input data can be downloaded from [this link]( https://www.dropbox.com/s/77i75beotws60bj/input.rar?dl=0).
-The downloaded input.rar has to be unpacked and stored in the same directory as the R code (there should be a folder called "input/").
+The downloaded input.rar has to be unpacked and stored in the same directory as the R code (there should now be a folder called "input/").

-- The scripts store all results in an output folder.
-An the folder, including all results from a previous execution of the code, can be downloaded from [this link]( https://www.dropbox.com/s/p0326myjj002dlm/output.rar?dl=0).
+- Results are stored in an "output/" folder.
+An output folder that contains all results from a previous execution of the code can be downloaded from [this link]( https://www.dropbox.com/s/p0326myjj002dlm/output.rar?dl=0).
 The downloaded output.rar has to be unpacked and stored in the same directory as the R code and the input folder.

 ## Content